-Communicable Diseases Surveillance and Prevention (CDSP) is a program comprised of the Emerging Infections Program (EIP) and Healthcare Associated Infection (HAI) Prevention Collaboratives.
-The EIP is part of a national effort to provide population-based communicable disease data to identify disease patterns, evaluate vaccine programs, and to identify populations at risk for severe infection and those in need of screening and preventive care.
+Communicable Diseases Surveillance and Prevention is a program comprised of the New York State (NYS) Emerging Infections Program (EIP) and Healthcare Associated Infection (HAI) Prevention Collaboratives.

-EIP projects include studies of risk factors for disease caused by influenza and respiratory syncytial virus (RSV) requiring hospital admission, invasive Staphylococcus aureus disease, disease caused by antibiotic-resistant gram-negative bacteria, surveillance for cervical cancer and cervical cancer precursors caused by Human papillomavirus (HPV), and Clostridium difficile in healthcare and community settings.
+The NYS EIP is part of the Centers for Disease Control & Prevention's national effort to provide population-based communicable disease data to identify disease patterns, evaluate vaccine programs, and to identify populations at risk.
+The data is used to evaluate public health interventions and inform policy.
+EIP projects include studies of risk factors for disease caused by influenza and respiratory syncytial virus (RSV) requiring hospital admission, invasive Staphylococcus aureus disease, disease caused by antibiotic-resistant gram-negative bacteria, surveillance for cervical cancer and cervical cancer precursors caused by Human papillomavirus (HPV), and Clostridioides difficile (C. difficile) in healthcare and community settings.

 Communicable Disease and Surveillance Program Overview

 Emerging Infections Programs (EIP)

 Our EIP projects include studies of risk factors for influenza and RSV disease requiring hospital admission, methicillin-resistant Staphylococcus aureus (MRSA), methicillin-sensitive Staphylococcus aureus (MSSA), Clostridioides difficile, and disease caused by drug-resistant gram-bacteria such as negative pseudomanas aeurginosa and Carbapenem-resistant Enterobacteriaceae in healthcare and community settings.